ADS

 'We don't know if fitting the device could lead to a build-up of scarring in the long term (which could cause swallowing problems), as this can take years to form'

+We insert the string of beads into the abdomen through a fine tube in the largest incision, then we wrap the length of beads around the oesophagus and fix the two ends in place at the front with a clasp.
 It is much simpler than fundoplication, as the only thing that varies is the measurement of the oesophagus.
 According to the recent U.S. study, complications arise in only 0.1 per cent of cases - these typically include problems swallowing, needing the device removed or extra surgery to adjust it.

 If it becomes available across the NHS - it is already at the Royal Devon & Exeter NHS Foundation Trust and at Epsom Hospital, Surrey - it could help thousands who don't want an irreversible procedure.
 The LINX device can be removed if there are problems, but it is designed to last for life.